DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: -1em Appendix

-In this paper, we start by delivering a comprehensive analysis of the usage of website traces' traffic representations and features among website fingerprinting attacks, defenses, and security estimation methods.
-We show that current security estimation frameworks overestimate the protection offered by existing defenses against recent website fingerprinting attacks based on deep learning.
-To tackle this issue, we propose DeepSE-WF, a novel method for estimating the security of website fingerprinting defenses based on Nearest Neighbors Bayes error and mutual information estimators deployed over latent feature spaces.
-The results of our evaluation reveal that DeepSE-WF computes tighter bounds more efficiently compared to previous security estimation methods, enabling for more accurate estimates of the security of website fingerprint defenses.

-\mypara{Acknowledgements.} This work benefitted from the use of the CrySP RIPPLE Facility at the University of Waterloo.

-\section{MI and Feature Transformations}
+\subsection{MI and Feature Transformations}

-We proof the following statement made in the main body of this work:
+We prove the following statement made in the main body of this work:

-\begin{lem} For any deterministic transformation $f$ and two random variables $X$ and $Y$, where a realization of $x \sim X$ represent the features of a sample and $y \sim Y$ its label, its holds that $I(X;Y) \geq I(f(X);Y)$, where $I(\cdot;\cdot)$ represent the mutual information. \end{lem}
+\begin{lem} For any deterministic transformation $f$ and two random variables $X$ and $Y$, where a realization of $x \sim X$ represent the features of a sample and $y \sim Y$ its label, it holds that $I(X;Y) \geq I(f(X);Y)$, where $I(\cdot;\cdot)$ represent the mutual information. \end{lem}

 \begin{proofof}{Lemma \ref{lem:MI_Transformations}} Notice that $Y \rightarrow X \rightarrow f(X)$ for a Markov chain, i.e. $f(X)$ and $Y$ are independent given $X$.
 Applying the \textit{data processing inequality}~\cite{cover1991information}, it directly follows that $I(Y;f(X)) \leq I(Y;X)$.
 Symmetry of the mutual information concludes the proof. \end{proofof}